Published: December 16, 2020

 9.Checking for Signs and Symptoms

 - Staff and students who are sick must stay home.
-Staff and/or students who have recently had close, prolonged contact with a confirmed positive COVID-19 case must stay home for a 14-day quarantine regardless of the testing outcome.
+Staff and/or students who have recently had close, prolonged contact with a confirmed positive COVID-19 case must follow the regulations for quarantine:

 - Staff and students should self-check for the following symptoms, based on your base-line information about your own health, prior to arriving on campus and should stay home if exhibiting any of these symptoms: fever (99.5 or higher), cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, fatigue, muscle pain, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, new loss of taste or smell.

 - Students must be fever free for 24 hours before returning to school following any illness.